 Just before 4 p.m., authorities attempted to stop a driver, believed to be Schaefer, near 185th Avenue and Rock Creek Boulevard.
 The driver did not stop, but a pursuit ended quickly, Steele said.

 As a Washington County sheriff's deputy approached the vehicle, a small explosion occurred.
 Schaefer got out of the vehicle, but was quickly taken into custody.

 The blast damaged Schaefer's left hand and fingers, officials said.

 The sheriff's deputy and Schaefer were taken to a hospital.
 The deputy has since been released.

 Court records say Schaefer pleaded guilty in May to being a felon in possession of body armor.
 He was sentenced to 18 months of federal probation in Washington County.

 The FBI in September learned that Schaefer had purchased hexamine, which can be used to make a chemical used in homemade explosives for suicide bombings.
 Schaefer also purchased remotes intended to set off fireworks from a distance, and more than 100 electric matches, court documents said.
 Investigators determined Schaefer's apartment had explosives that could be detonated remotely.

-On Tuesday, a federal judge approved a search warrant for Schaefer's apartment, and Schaefer was called to the probation department to be interviewed by special agents.
-He stormed out of the Tuesday interview, court documents said, and his whereabouts were unknown until Wednesday.
+On Oct.
+10, a federal judge approved a search warrant for Schaefer's apartment, and Schaefer was called to the probation department to be interviewed by special agents.
+He stormed out of the interview, court documents said, and his whereabouts were unknown until the following day.